 While our interdisciplinary team typically works together in the same physical space, COVID safety measures made it necessary for our software, mechanical, and electrical engineers to take turns in the office.
 Pictured below is a rare instance where two 219 Design partners came together to tackle a design challenge.

-O2U Inc. plans to engage a contract manufacturer once the FDA grants emergency use authorization.
-That manufacturer will be certified to produce medical devices and will implement GMPs (Good Manufacturing Processes) as outlined by the FDA.
+O2U Inc. plans to engage a contract manufacturer that is certified to produce medical devices and will implement GMPs (Good Manufacturing Processes) as outlined by the FDA.
 Under these strict guidelines, the devices will be manufactured reliably.Date published: 10/26/2020